osmancoskun/gnome-web/README.md

 # Project
-GNOME-looking website template created with Svelte, DaisyUI and TailwindCSS, as router, Routify
+GNOME-looking website template created with Svelte, DaisyUI and TailwindCSS, as router, Routify.
+In `components` you can find some customised DaisyUI based web components such as `button` and `input`

 ## Scripts